so it goes

 An exhibition in two chapters, divided over two cities: Antwerp & Amsterdam in collaboration with Ibasho Gallery -Antwerp.

-Kajioka’s photographic practice is in principal snapshot based; she carries her camera everywhere and intuitively takes photos of whatever she finds interesting.
-Intuition also guides Kajioka in the darkroom where she skilfully creates her poetic and suggestive image-objects through elaborate, alternative printing methods.
+Kajioka’s artistic practice is in principal snapshot based; she carries her camera everywhere and intuitively takes photos of whatever she finds interesting.
+These collected images serve as the basic material for her work in the darkroom where she creates her poetic and suggestive image-objects through elaborate, alternative printing methods.
+Kajioka regards herself more as a painter/drawer than as a photographer.
+She feels that photographic techniques help her to create works that fully express her artistic vision.
 Her images evoke a sense of mystery in her constant search for beauty.
-The focused and respectful way in which she approaches the medium of photography seems to fit in the tradition of Japanese photography that is characterized by the specifically Japanese sense of beauty: wabi sabi.
-Wabi has been described as ‘serene attention to simple things’ and sabi as ‘beauty acquired through the patina of time’ as described by Huis Marseille in their exhibition A beautiful Moment about Japanese photography.
+The focused, creative and respectful way in which she uses the medium of photography to creating her works seems to fit in the tradition of Japanese art that is characterized by the specifically Japanese sense of beauty: wabi sabi.
+Wabi has been described as ‘serene attention to simple things’ and sabi as ‘beauty acquired through the patina of time’ as described by Huis Marseille in Amsterdam in their exhibition A beautiful Moment about Japanese photography.

 Well, let’s travel in time. – Miho Kajioka